Brioche: Etymology

-Although there has been much debate about the etymology of the word and, thus, the recipe's origins, it is now widely accepted that it is derived from the Old French verb brier, a Norman dialectical form of broyer, to work the dough with a broye or brie (a sort of wooden roller for kneading); the suffix -oche is a generic deverbal suffix.
+Although there has been much debate about the etymology of the word and, thus, the recipe's origins, it is now widely accepted that it is derived from the Old French verb brier, a Norman dialectal form of broyer, to work the dough with a broye or brie (a sort of wooden roller for kneading); the suffix -oche is a generic deverbal suffix.
 Pain brié is a Norman bread whose dense dough was formerly worked with this instrument.
 The word is of Germanic origin, probably derived from the Proto-Indo-European root bhreg.